Representation Theoretic Patterns in Multi-Frequency Class Averaging for Three-Dimensional Cryo-Electron Microscopy: Main Theoretical Results

 In this subsection we summarize the spectral properties of $T_h^{(k)}$ for $h \ll 1$ (which is the relevant regime for class averaging).
-Proofs for all the results discussed in this subsection are deferred to \ref{sec:spectral-analysis}; these proofs essentially follow the proofs of \cite[Theroem~3 and Theorem~4]{hadani2011representation2}, with slight technical modification due to the complication of Jacobi polynomials --- unlike the case for the Legendre polynomials involved in the analysis of single-frequency class averaging, no sharp Bernstein-type inequality is known for Jacobi polynomials arising from the Wigner $d$-matrices.
+Proofs for the main theorems discussed in this subsection are deferred to \ref{sec:spectral-analysis}.
+These proofs essentially follow the proof ideas of \cite[Theroem~3 and Theorem~4]{hadani2011representation2}, with technical modification due to the complication of Jacobi polynomials --- unlike the case for the Legendre polynomials involved in the analysis of single-frequency class averaging, no sharp Bernstein-type inequality is known for Jacobi polynomials arising from the Wigner $d$-matrices.
 We refer interested readers to discussions and conjectures in \cite{CGW1994,HS2014,KKT2018} for Bernstein-type inequalities for Jacobi polynomials.